FlicksOrganization/Flicks/README.md

 # Flicks

-**Name of your app** shows the latest movies currently playing in theaters.
+**Flicks** shows the latest movies currently playing in theaters.
 The app utilizes the Movie Database API to display images and basic information about these movies to the user.

 Time spent: **X** hours spent in total